-Decree 25/2006 of August 23, which establishes the principles and fundamental provisions governing the nature, organisation, management and working of the Central Securities;

-Ministerial Order 130/2013 of September 4 and the Regulation 01/GPCABVM/2014 of February 20, both which determine the rules and necessary operational procedures for the activities of the Central Securities; and Notice 06/GGBM/2003 of September 30, governing the procedures for investments, transfers of capital, interest, dividends and other income related to transactions in securities admitted to trading on the Mozambique Stock Exchange, involving non-resident entities.
+- Decree no. 25/2006, of August 23, which establishes the principles and fundamental provisions governing the nature, organisation, management and working of the Central Securities; - Ministerial Order no. 130/2013, of September 4, and the Regulation no. 1/GPCABVM/2014, of February 20, both which determine the rules and necessary operational procedures for the activities of the Central Securities; - Notice no. 6/GGBM/2003, of September 30, governing the procedures for investments, transfers of capital, interest, dividends and other income related to transactions in securities admitted to trading on the Mozambique Stock Exchange, involving non-resident entities. - Regulation no. 2/GPCABVM/2010, of 28 May, which determines the conditions for admission to listing and permanence of the securities in the Second Market, the information to be provided to the competent authorities and the public, and the admission and maintenance of the listed securities.

-Within the competence of the Bank of Mozambique, the legislator establishes that, as the regulatory authority, it must exercise its powers with a view to the security, efficiency, modernisation and development of the securities market, fundamental objectives of the Mozambican capital market, importance also being given to the growing reduction of the formalities of the system, particularly with regard to its support and transfer of securities.
+Within the competence of the Bank of Mozambique, the legislator establishes that, as the regulatory authority, it must exercise its powers with a view to the security, efficiency, modernisation and development of the securities market, fundamental objectives of the Mozambican capital markets, importance also being given to the growing reduction of the formalities of the system, particularly with regard to its support and transfer of securities.
 It should also be noted that the CMVM establishes numerous duties of information, both by issuers and financial intermediaries and also by investors themselves.